public class IPv6Address extends IPAddress implements Iterable<IPv6Address>

 Address with a zone should check for null.

-This will return null if this IPv6 Address has a zone (available from getIPv6Zone()
+This will return null if this IPv6 Address has a zone (available from getIPv6Zone()),

-that zone references a network interface (IPv6Address.IPv6Zone.referencesInterface
+that zone references a network interface (IPv6Address.IPv6Zone.referencesInterface is true)

-and that network interface (from IPv6Address.IPv6Zone.getAssociatedIntf()
+and that network interface (from IPv6Address.IPv6Zone.getAssociatedIntf()) is an IPv4-only interface,

 or that interface is not entirely link-local and this address is link-local,